 For lake and pond deep spot monitoring, FBE, with the help of KLWA volunteers, collected temperature and dissolved oxygen profiles, Secchi disk transparency readings (or water clarity), and integrated epilimnetic core samples in June and August (and September for Kezar Lake's three basins).
 Core samples were analyzed for total phosphorus, chlorophyll-a, and chemical parameters (total alkalinity, pH, and color).
 Sampling was conducted in accordance with standard methods and procedures for lake monitoring established by the Maine Department of Environmental Protection (Maine DEP), the US Environmental Protection Agency (USEPA), and Lake Stewards of Maine (formerly VLMP).
 Laboratory samples were analyzed at the Health and Environmental Testing Lab (HETL) in Augusta, ME.
-In 2022, water quality was generally excellent in the lake and ponds and better than the average water quality of Maine lakes, with some exceptions.
-Concerning water quality conditions were observed at the ponds, including higher-than-normal total phosphorus at Bradley, Cushman, and Horseshoe ponds; shallower-than-normal water clarity at Cushman and Horseshoe ponds; and lower-than-normal alkalinity at Trout Pond.
-Farrington Pond remains one of the more vulnerable ponds with consistently elevated total phosphorus and chlorophyll-a concentrations.
+In 2023, water quality was generally excellent in the lake and ponds and better than the average water quality of Maine lakes, with some exceptions.
+The record wet conditions caused higher-than-normal color and chlorophyll-a at most sites and higher-than-normal total phosphorus and shallower-than-normal water clarity at a few sites.
 Refer to the KLWA website for long-term data and trends.